benc-uk/smilr/vue/README.md

 The Login component uses the MSAL.js library to authenticate using the configured `AAD_CLIENT_ID`.
 As we are a SPA this is done with a popup rather than a redirect.

 The user is held as global object exported from `main.js` called `userProfile` It is checks against this object that determines if a user is logged in.
 This object holds three things
-- `user`: MSAL **User** object, [described here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-core/src/User.ts)
+- `user`: MSAL **Account** object, [described here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-core/src/Account.ts)
 - `isAdmin`: Boolean flag set at login after user is checked against the list of users in `ADMIN_USER_LIST`
-- `token`: The token returned by MSAL, which is a Base64 encoded JWT string
+- `token`: The *access* token returned by MSAL, which is a Base64 encoded JWT string

 > Note.
 When `AAD_CLIENT_ID` is unset and security disabled, then a fake shallow `userProfile` is created with `isAdmin` set to true and a dummy MSAL user object.
 This results in passing all the user checks, so the app functions as if you are logged in.

-The configuration variable `ADMIN_USER_LIST` determines which users can actually access the *Report* and *Admin* components.
-This is a simple permission mechanism, and just consists of a comma separated list of usernames, e.g. `bob@example.net,dave@example.net`

-Setting `ADMIN_USER_LIST` without also configuring `AAD_CLIENT_ID` has no effect

 # Design notes
 Todo